Back to States List

 Illinois

-Illinois has four main public employee pension funds: Illinois State Employees Retirement System (SERS), Illinois Teachers Retirement System (TRS), Illinois State Universities Retirement System (SURS) and Illinois Municipal Retirement Fund (IMRF).
+Illinois has four main public employee pension systems: the State Retirement Systems (SRS) of Illinois, the Illinois Teachers Retirement System (TRS), the Illinois State Universities Retirement System (SURS), and the Illinois Municipal Retirement Fund (IMRF).

-• The TRS board represents public teachers and consists of 15 members: The state superintendent of education, 7 trustees appointed by the governor, 5 trustees elected by contributing TRS members, and 2 trustees elected by TRS annuitants.
+• The TRS board represents public teachers and consists of 15 members: 1 Ex Officio (State superintendent of education); 7 trustees appointed by the Governor; 5 trustees elected by contributing TRS members; 2 trustees elected by TRS annuitants.
 The Governor appoints the President of the Board of Trustees.

-• The SURS board represents state university employees and consists of 11 members approved by the state senate: 4 trustees are elected by active SURS members, 2 trustees are elected by retired SURS members, and 5trustees are appointed by the Governor (one of whom is the chairperson of the Illinois Board of Higher Education).
+• The SURS board represents state university employees and consists of 11 members approved by the state senate: 4 trustees are elected by active SURS members; 2 trustees are elected by retired SURS members; 5 trustees are appointed by the Governor (one of whom is the chairperson of the Illinois Board of Higher Education).
 The Governor designates the board chairperson.

 By Asset Manager